The Canadian Provost Corps

 Bayonet Frog and Bayonet

 Although the general design and the buckle was similar to the WE'37, the American influence is evident in the three rows of eyelets.
 The top and bottom rows were for the securing of equipment.
-The center row was for adjusting the size.
+The center row was for adjusting the size and securing the basic pouches in place.

 Typical manufacturer's markings on a large size waistbelt made by T.I.L.
 (Textile Industries Limited) in 1965.